pramnora/MS-DOS/README.md

 - View file as being plain text...

-In order to list a files contents...; without actually opening/or, running it:
+In order to list a files contents onto the output screen...; without, actually, 'opening'/or, 'running' it:

 TYPE file01.txt